blueyed/rxvt-unicode/README.md

  - https://github.com/blueyed/rxvt-unicode/compare/display-wide-glyphs

 ## TODO
+ - consider using AF_INET also?!
+If staying with AF_UNIX, it could require urxvtd/urxvtc and use its RXVT_SOCKET probably?!
  - currently only Xft fonts are handled.
 I don't know if it makes sense for others after all?!
  - The code needs to be reviewed to ensure that there is no performance